dis-organization/repomania/README.md

 repomania
 =========================================

-This is a placeholder for some future development.
+*NOTE* This is a placeholder for some future development.

+This package contains a stripped down version of an access system for a file repository of time-series gridded data.
+There is one basic read function, with a hardcoded "catalog" of files that are available.

+This is only for use with the relevant files being available locally, this can be set with

+options(default.datadir = "/path/to/data")

 TO INSTALL
 - git clone this repo